burggraf/SupaScript/README.md

 ```

 ### exec(function_name, arguments)
-#### Execute a Postgresql function and return a result
+#### Execute a PostgreSQL function and return a result
 ```js
 <result> = exec(<function_name>, <optional array of arguments>);
 ```

-To execute another Postgresql function that you've created, you need to call it via SQL with "select function_name(parm1, parm2, etc)".
+To execute another PostgreSQL function that you've created, you need to call it via SQL with "select function_name(parm1, parm2, etc)".
 This can get ugly and unwieldy, as shown below:

 **the ugly way**
 ```js